The high type quadratic Siegel disks are Jordan domains: Introduction

-We study the homeomorphism $s_{\alpha_n}:=\Phi_n\circ \Expo:\gamma_{n-1}\to\gamma_n$ from the simple curve in one level of the renormalization to another by using some estimations (see Lemma \ref{lema-key-esti-inverse}).
-Based on the sequence $(s_{\alpha_n})_{n\in\N}$, we define a new set of irrational numbers $\widetilde{\MH}_N$ which is a subset of Brjuno numbers, where $N$ is a large number.
-After comparing the properties of $s_{\alpha_n}$ and Yoccoz's arithmetic characterization on Herman's condition, we prove that $\widetilde{\MH}_N$ is exactly equal to the set of high type irrational numbers which satisfy Herman's condition (see \S\ref{subsec-equi-irrat}).
-On the other hand, we prove that the boundary of the Siegel disk of $f_0$ contains the critical value $-4/27$ if and only if $\alpha\in\widetilde{\MH}_N$ (see \S\ref{subsec-new-class}).
-This means that the second part of the Main Theorem holds.
+We study the homeomorphism $s_{\alpha_n}:=\Phi_n\circ \Expo:\gamma_{n-1}\to\gamma_n$ from the simple curve in one level of the renormalization to another.
+Lemmas \ref{lema-all-greater} and \ref{lema-eventually-above} estimate the dynamics of the $s_{\alpha_n}$ in terms of the Brjuno sum.
+Based on the sequence $(s_{\alpha_n})_{n\in\N}$, we define a new class of irrational numbers $\widetilde{\MH}_N$ which is a subset of Brjuno numbers, where $N$ is a large number.
+After comparing the properties of $s_{\alpha_n}$ and Yoccoz's arithmetic characterization of $\MH$, we prove that $\widetilde{\MH}_N$ is exactly equal to the set of high type Herman numbers (see Lemmas \ref{lem-subset-alpha} and \ref{lem-subset-alpha-yy}).
+On the other hand, we prove that the boundary of the Siegel disk of $f_0$ contains the critical value $\cv$ if and only if $\alpha\in\widetilde{\MH}_N$ (see Proposition \ref{prop-equi-alpha}).
+This implies that the second part of the Main Theorem holds.